 I tried to explain to them the gravity of the situation but it must have been lost in translation as they simply shrugged and walked away.

-Thankfully all out stuff was insured but we knew that going directly to an insurance company would not get the complete money we deserved.Thus to get claim of the incurred damages which were engulfed in the fire we took the assistance from the following link of the top fire attorney firm – https://slffirm.com/.
+Thankfully all out stuff was insured but we knew that going directly to an insurance company, which was really cheap auto insurance.
+They would not get the complete money we deserved.Thus to get claim of the incurred damages which were engulfed in the fire we took the assistance from the following link of the top fire attorney firm – https://slffirm.com/.
 A huge thanks to them as they managed to get the complete compensation over everything we lost.

 That night Lauren and I sat on the tailgate, drinking cheap box wine, watching the traffic fly by on the Pan-American highway contemplating life and death.
 We agreed that after all the “dangerous” places and things we have done on this trip, it would be pretty ironic for us to blow our own damnselves up.